naima-shk/JS-Concepts/ReadMe.md

 # My journey towards Backend development with plan Z creatives.
-# I have been learning how to create backend api's using NodeJS and expressJS.
+I have been learning how to create backend api's using NodeJS and expressJS.
 I'm using formidable npm package to create a form but i'm stuck on try catch statement and syntax errors.
 I'm  supposed to create a form api  for customer panel  personal details. but facing alot of syntax errors.

+# learning data structure and algorithms
+ I have been learning DS from scratch and trying to get a good grip on it.